eigerco/pallet-move/README.md

     [substrate_movevm_pallet, MoveModule]
 ```

-4. Run the node, frontend and check if the pallet is available in the frontend.
+4. Re-build the node, run the node and the frontend, then check if the pallet is available in the frontend.
 If yes, there is possibility to call `execute` extrinsic and observe emitted events.

 ## Benchmarking
 Benchmarking and updating weights should be done each time new extrinsic is added to the pallet (weights are used to estimate transaction fees).
 Weights are obligatory for extrinsics that are available for users.